fs-feup/el-sw/docs/master-overview.md

 ![ASSFlow](./assets/master-overview/ASS-flow.png)

 Although the above diagram can determine the state, **it is only meant for externally determining the ASState**, it is **not** how the state is calculated.
+This is mainly due to its ambiguity.
+It leaves a lot of gaps in how transitioning from one state to another is done, and there are a lot of undefined parameters, with few explained in the rules.
+Therefore, we have designed a state diagram to help us develop the Master's code.

 ## State Machine
 The PCB reads values from all the hardware connected to it, as well as CAN, to then calculate the state it needs to be in (change may or not be necessary), based on the state it currently is in.
 The "default" state is AS_OFF, and then each state onward is calculated by the following state machine: